 - Recycle it if it is recyclable.
 Check the list below or send an email to Is it Recyclable.
 Misplaced items cause contamination, and the materials have to be sent to the landfill.

-- Detach unlike materials.
-Remove metal lids from glass jars, liners from cereal boxes, foil from yogurt tubs, etc. Although recyclable, these cannot be separated properly at the recycling facility.
+- Detach, unlike materials.
+Separate metal lids from glass jars, liners from cereal boxes, foil from yogurt tubs, etc. Although recyclable, these cannot be separated properly at the recycling facility.

-- Remove food, sauces and juices.
-Rinse aluminum, plastic and glass.
-Helps prevent contamination and odors and less likely to attract bugs to your cart.
+- Remove food, sauces, and juices.
+Rinse aluminum, plastic, and glass.
+It helps prevent contamination and odors and less likely to attract bugs to your cart.

 - Save space.
 Crush cans and plastic bottles and flatten boxes.
 Do not break glass as it jams equipment.

 - Plastic bags and broken glass are among the most problematic materials for recycling facilities.
-Plastic bags wrap around conveyor lines and all work must stop while the bags are cut off.
-Broken glass jams equipment and also gets mixed up with other recyclables resulting in recyclables being categorized as contaminated and sent to the landfill.
+Plastic bags wrap around conveyor lines, and all work must stop while the bags are cut off.
+Broken glass jams equipment and gets mixed with other materials, resulting in recyclables being categorized as contaminated and sent to the landfill.

 There is no collection on Thanksgiving, Christmas, and New Year’s Day.
 Collection will occur the following day and be pushed back one day for the remainder of that week.
 For example, if Christmas falls on a Monday, there will be no collection that Monday, and collection for the remainder of the week will be pushed back one day.

 Curbside Collection Guidelines

 - Garbage is collected once per week and recycling every other week on the same day.